cscart/docs/en/cscart_addons/addons/duo_authorization/index.rst

     Keep your accounts safe with two-factor authentication by `Duo <https://duo.com/>`_.

-    Our `Two-Factor Authentication by Duo <https://www.simtechdev.com/addons/site-management/two-factor-authentication-by-duo.html>`_ add-on integrates the service with your CS-Cart store to protect your users against credential theft attacks.
+    Our `Auth by Duo <https://www.simtechdev.com/addons/site-management/two-factor-authentication-by-duo.html>`_ add-on integrates the service with your CS-Cart store to protect your users against credential theft attacks.

 ==================================
 What is two-factor authentication?